Smoker’s Cough: What is Happening Inside Your Lungs

-According to an article on Every Day Health, a medically reviewed featured report states that, “More than 90 percent of the 7.6 million Americans with chronic bronchitis have been cigarette smokers.”
+According to an article on Everyday Health, a medically reviewed featured report states that “More than 90 percent of the 7.6 million Americans with chronic bronchitis have been cigarette smokers.”

-Cigarette smoke is filled with chemicals and irritants that damage the lining of a person’s airways, or bronchial tubes, and lead to a buildup of mucus.
-The membranes that line your bronchial tubes are made up of glands that produce mucus to protect the airways, and tiny, fingerlike projections called cilia move the mucus through the tubes.
+Cigarette smoke is filled with chemicals and irritants that damage the lining of a person’s airways or bronchial tubes and lead to a buildup of mucus.
+The membranes that line your bronchial tubes are made up of glands that produce mucus to protect the airways and tiny, fingerlike projections called cilia to move the mucus through the tubes.

 Emphysema – According to McGraw Hill Higher Education, as the production of mucus increases the lining of the bronchioles thickens.
 This creates difficulty breathing.
 The bronchioles then lose their elasticity.
 They are then no longer have the ability to absorb the pressure within the alveoli, which are microscopic air sacs.
 This then leads to a rupturing of the delicate alveolar walls.

-According to Medical News Today, the primary symptom of smoker’s emphysema is shortness of breath.
+According to Medical News Today, the primary symptom of a smoker’s emphysema is shortness of breath.
 This shortness of breath may initially present itself during strenuous activities.
-However, as the debility progresses, shortness of breath may be present even when inactive, or sleeping.
+However, as the debility progresses, shortness of breath may be present even when inactive or sleeping.
 In addition, complications from emphysema may range from;

 - Cor pulmonale – a part of the heart expands and becomes weak.
-This happens when pressure in the arteries that connect the lungs and heart increases.
+This happens when the pressure in the arteries that connect the lungs and heart increases.

 - Giant bullae – empty spaces, called bullae develop in the lungs.
 Giant bullae are very large, sometimes half the size of the lung.
-Not only does the lung have a much smaller surface area, the bullae can become infected.
+Not only does the lung have a much smaller surface area, but the bullae can also become infected.
 Patients with giant bullae are more likely to develop pneumothorax.

-- Recurring infections – chest infections, pneumonia, influenza, cold and the common cold are like to occur more often in patients with emphysema.
+- Recurring infections – chest infections, pneumonia, influenza, cold, and the common cold are like to occur more often in patients with emphysema.

 - Pulmonary hypertension – abnormally high blood pressure in the arteries of the lungs.

-The resulting treatment may call for the prolonged or permanent use of; Bronchodilators, Steroid aerosol sprays, Antibiotics, Rehabilitation, Oxygen tank, and may further result in the need for surgery, or a lung transplant.
+The resulting treatment may call for the prolonged or permanent use of; Bronchodilators, Steroid aerosol sprays, Antibiotics, Rehabilitation, Oxygen tank and may further result in the need for surgery or a lung transplant.

-COPD – The American Lung Association classifies Chronic Obstructive Pulmonary Disease as a combination of chronic bronchitis and emphysema.
+COPDCOPD – The American Lung Association classifies Chronic Obstructive Pulmonary Disease as a combination of chronic bronchitis and emphysema.
 Symptoms include;

 - Chronic cough